sanjana-moudgalya/MNLP-Blog/MMT-LLM/README.md

----
-title: Multilingual Machine Translation with Large Language Models
+# Evaluation of Machine Translations using Large Language Models
-author: Anusha Rao, Sanjana Moudgalya
+### Anusha Rao, Sanjana Moudgalya
-date: 2023-11-16
-category:
- - MT
-tag:
- - Multilingual MT
- - Large Language Models
- - Evaluation with BLEU
-star: true
----

 To all those tech enthusiasts out there, here’s yet another advancement of Large Language Models (LLM) that’s worth a read.
 This article explores how powerful these models are in language translation tasks by presenting a summary of evaluations on 8 LLMs including but not limited to Chat-GPT, GPT-4, and Google Translate.